American Ginseng (Panax quinquefolius)

 No mail order of potted seedlings this year.
 Pickup will be at the Kingston square, or you can pick them up at the nursery/habitat garden.

-2-3 year old roots are available this year, as well as a few Companion Garden Pots with older ginseng plants and ginseng companions.
+2-3 year old roots MAY BE available this year, as well as a few Companion Garden Pots with older ginseng plants and ginseng companions.

 Buy Ginseng Seedlings in Arkansas